Landscapes and wildlife in Namibia

 This photo tour is not only about wildlife, but also about the different landscapes.
 That is why it is not a trip to one specific area, as we do in the other photo tours, but a tour where we’ll visit a variety of area’s.

 This trip is for everyone who loves nature, likes to take pictures and has the patience to quietly observe and wait for that one great moment!
 Even though it is a photo tour, you really don’t have to be a professional photographer or be very experienced with doing safari trips.

-We simply want you to enjoy all that Namibia has to offer.
-And we want to give you plenty of opportunities to take great photos, at any level.
-Photographing landscapes and wildlife sometimes requires different skills than what you may be used to, but we can definitely help you with that.
+I simply want you to enjoy all that Namibia has to offer.
+And I want to give you plenty of opportunities to take great photos, at any level.
+Photographing landscapes and wildlife sometimes requires different skills than what you may be used to, but I can definitely help you with that.

 Please note: there is only room for 6 people on this trip, so don’t hesitate to book!
 This is a really great offer for a super cool and exclusive safari!

 “Thanks to the experienced rangers and trackers and Simone’s knowledge of the bush and the animals that live there, we saw and learned a lot.
 I came home with many fantastic pictures.”
 (Wim Blom)

 a selection of my ‘best of’ images from Namibia & Botswana